 For God or Devil standing, I shall not tarry any longer helpless I say wight!

-But if I am taken, I shall be brazen to dare, as I am weary and I do not care,
+But if I am taken, I shall be brazen to dare, as I am too weary of thy stare,

 Get thee back to the baleful glare that shall quit into a fainting firelight!’